 Marc holds a BA from HEC Paris (1990, Dean’s list) and a MBA from Stanford (1995, R.J.
 Miller Scholar)

 Liz Oakes is an Expert Associate Partner in the London office of McKinsey & Company.
-Liz joined McKinsey in September 2016, and previously was a leader in KPMG’s Global Payments Practic.
+Liz joined McKinsey in September 2016 and is a core member of the Global Payments Practice, co-leading the open banking and PSD2 service line.
+Previously Liz was a leader in KPMG’s Global Payments Practice.
 Liz has more than twenty years of experience in payment systems, both in central clearing and settlement systems, and in bank payment systems design globally.
 Over the course of her career, she has been involved in the design of SEPA since inception and was the business architect for SEPA Clearing and Settlement Mechanism.
 She has worked on the rollout of Faster Payments in the UK and subsequently with a number of other countries introducing a new similar capability.
 Liz has worked on other national payment infrastructures including redesign and platform renewal and outsourcing projects including Sweden, India and the USA.
 Liz advised the UK Government on the SEPA Regulation and the Payment Services Directive and has worked on the practical impact of EU regulation and legislation in the payments area.
 She has been actively involved in the design of the New Payments Platform in Australia and in assessing the changes in capability in payment systems versus desired outcomes.
 Liz is actively involved in the development of the ISO 20022 XML standard for faster payments at a global level.

 Kausik Rajgopal is a Senior Partner in the Silicon Valley office of McKinsey & Company.
 Kausik leads McKinsey’s West Coast office.
 He co-leads McKinsey’s Global Payments Practice, which spans Processing, Consumer Credit, Cash Management and Digital Payments.
 He founded McKinsey’s Digital Payments service line in 2006, and leads McKinsey’s efforts in Fintech in Silicon Valley.
 Outside the U.S., he has served banking and payments clients in Canada, Asia, Latin America and Australia.